-I recently outlined 15 ways to cultivate your project leadership style.
-The next step in developing leadership is team management.
-The importance of leading and supporting your team becomess even clearer when we consider recent studies and surveys showing that large percentages of the workforce are not properly engaged with their company.
+An important step towards project leadership is team management.
+The importance of leading and supporting your team becomes even clearer when we consider recent studies and surveys showing that large percentages of the workforce are not properly engaged with their company.
 If you are interested in these surveys, a good place to start your research is at www.gallup.com.
 This lack of employee engagement is a sad reality.
 I really believe that the vast majority of people would prefer to be fully engaged and enjoy work.
 We spend so much time at work – who wouldn’t want to be happier and more engaged at work?

 Here are three ways to engage and lead your project team.*

 The selected model should be consistent with collaborative project management.
 There are many options to consider depending on your organizational structure and the project.
 One approach is the formation of project teams within or between departments as needed.
 Each project has a designated leader.
 At some point, individuals will lead projects and serve as team members on other projects.

 2. Build Team Dynamics – the 4 Cs

 Create positive team dynamics using the 4 Cs: